What is the Impact of Brexit on Business for the UK? [4-mins read]

 - Hierarchy: in Asian countries, the boss is the boss.
 Don’t bypass the “chain of command“.
-When negotiating, you’ll likely won’t be sitting at the table with the ultimate decision maker, so don’t give away all your cards at once.
+When negotiating, you’ll likely not be sitting at the table with the ultimate decision-maker, so don’t give away all your cards at once.
 Play Chess (=think moves ahead), not Checkers (=one straight line to your goal).

 - Loyalty: Work on relationships.
 Sounds obvious, but I guarantee you that 99.9% of UK companies don’t do this.
 Make “happiness calls“; call your Asian counterpart to just find out how things are, not only when you need something.
 Realize that you will never be part of “them“.
 And that’s fine.
 You can still do business.

 - Doing business in China

 Keywords: Brexit impact on business; the impact of Brexit on UK business; how does Brexit affect business.

 If you better want to understand what the chaos caused behind the Brexit, read this article.

 Get a Taste of How Chris Presents, Watch his TEDx Talk

 The Americas (USA; Atlanta, GA; también en Español): +1 678 301 8369

 Book Chris Smit as a Speaker

 If you're looking for an Engaging, Exciting, and Interactive speaker on the subject of Intercultural Management & Awareness you came to the right place.